wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 # Principles of operation

-The following topics provide and operational overview of the OPC UA EDS adapter, focusing on streams creation and error handling.
+This topic provides an operational overview of the OPC UA EDS adapter, focusing on streams creation and error handling.

 ## Operational overview